filrak/dev-edu-platform/README.md

-# DevskillBase
+# Devskill

-Knowledge base and skillsharing platform for developers build with Angular 5 and firebase
+Knowledge base and skillsharing platform for frontend developers inside Divante / Angular 5 and Firebase